The Bankrate promise

 Becoming a high-net-worth individual could take many years.
 In most cases, hard work, saving and investing play a significant role.

-Or under the right circumstances, it could almost happen overnight.
+Or under the right circumstances, such as these, it could almost happen overnight.

 - Life insurance

 - Capital gain